-Seems I’m always getting messages and comments about how someone was able to get something from Aldi US… or NOT get something from Aldi US.
-Truth is, I don’t live near an Aldi… my only Aldi experience until recently was Aldi Germany.
+I’m always getting messages and comments about how someone could get something from Aldi US… or NOT get something from Aldi US.
+For years, I didn’t live near an Aldi.
+My only Aldi experience until recently was in Aldi, Germany.
 HOWEVER!
-Wonder of wonders… while visiting my parents in Southern California, I was able to get to an Aldi during the most recent Aldi German Week.
+Wonder of wonders… my visit to my parents in Southern California, fell at the same time as Aldi German Week.
 My mother lives 10 minutes from 2 Aldi Stores!
 And so, we went… she planned to gather supplies… I planned to scope things out.
 And this is what I found…

 EDIT-

 In 2019 I took photos at the Aldi near my mother’s home in Southern California.
-This year I was able to find an Aldi near me in Arroyo Grande.
+In 2023 I found an Aldi in Arroyo Grande, closer to my home.
 The selection was quite different.
 I’m sharing photos from both trips.
 The more recent first.

 Aldi German Week typically happens in April and September

-What is like to shop Aldi in America?
+What is it like to shop Aldi in America?

 I love these little Aldi Quarter tags... you slip them on a key ring, so you can always grab your cart without digging through your purse.
 (Believe me, it was an issue…mom and I both had to look)